yxes/udacity-react-readable/README.md

 ### URL Mapping

-_all references are to components under the /src/components directory_
+_All references are to components under the /src/components directory_

 `/`